Leozheng04/Pong-Game/README.md

 Prerequisites

 A C++ compiler (e.g., GCC, Clang, or MSVC).
-Raylib installed on your system
-CMake for visual studio code
+Raylib installed on your system and CMake for visual studio code

 This projects recreates "Pong" , a arcade game from the 1972